smdz-studios/docs-smdz-studio/faq.md

 - Console/F8 error messages (copy/paste or screenshot).
 - Clear steps to reproduce the problem.

-You can copy the checklist from the **Support** page and fill it each time.
+You can copy ideas from the **Support** page and fill them each time.
 This keeps support professional, efficient and fair for everyone. 💬